prof-rossetti/internet-technologies/notes/javascript/debugging.md

 In practice, we might add `console.log()` statements into the function to display the values of variables we want to troubleshoot along the way.

 However there is another more robust way of debugging function code.
 We can insert a `debugger` statement to "drop a break-point" in script execution.
-When the break-point is reached, it will stop and allow us to interact with the state of the code at that particular line.
+When the break-point is reached, it will stop execution and allow us to interact with the state of the code at that particular line.

 Here is an example of using a `debugger` statement inside of a function: